Updated April 2025

 Summary and recommendations

 The Voigtlander 35mm f/2 Ultron is an excellent lens.
-Optically, it’s almost perfect, except for a slight lack of clarity in the edges at f/2.
+Optically, it’s almost perfect, except for some coma at f/2.
 The background blur can also be slightly busy, but this never really bothered me and I like the overall rendering.
 The size, ergonomics, build quality, and price are all excellent as well.
 Most notable is the fact that the Leica Summicron 35 ASPH (review) costs literally five times more yet is not superior in any objective measure.
 In fact, the Summicron is larger, heavier, and worse in some aspects of sharpness.

-If you’re instead looking for the highest possible performance in a 35mm lens, opt for the Voigtlander 35/2 APO, the Leica 35/2 Summicron APO, or the Zeiss 35/1.4 Distagon (review).
-These lenses have amazing corner-to-corner performance even at large apertures, along with beautifully smooth bokeh.
-But they each have their downsides: the Voigtlander 35 APO and Zeiss 35/1.4 are large, and the Leica 35 APO is incredibly expensive ($8,195).
+If you’re looking for the highest possible performance in a 35mm lens, consider the Voigtlander 35/2 APO (review) or the Leica 35/2 Summicron APO.
+These lenses have amazing corner-to-corner performance even at f/2, as well as beautifully smooth bokeh.
+But they each have their downsides: the Voigtlander 35 APO is large, and the Leica 35 APO is incredibly expensive.

 I eventually sold my Voigtlander 35/2 Ultron as I’m still married to my Leica 35/1.4 FLE.
 But balancing performance, size, and cost, the Voigtlander is hard to beat.
 For someone looking for their first 35mm lens, the Voigtlander 35/2 Ultron is at the top of my list of recommendations.